IBM/aspera-cli/docs/README.erb.md

 #### Linux: Package

-If your Linux distribution provides a standard Ruby package, you can use it provided that the version supported.
+If your Linux distribution provides a standard Ruby package, you can use it provided that the version is supported.

 **Example:** RHEL 8+, Rocky Linux 8+: with extensions to compile native gems: